Hekta/CHDynmap/README.md

 - The documentation for the extension is [here](https://github.com/Hekta/CHDynmap/wiki)

-- You cans report bugs or requests [here](https://github.com/Hekta/CHDynmap/issues)
+- You can report bugs or requests [here](https://github.com/Hekta/CHDynmap/issues)